pierre-ernst/pipdeptree/README.rst

       -j, --json            Display dependency tree as json.
 This will yield "raw" output that may be used by external tools.
 This option overrides all other options.
-      --json-tree           Display dependency tree as json which is nested the same way as the plain text output printed by default.
-                            This option overrides all other options (except --json).
+      --snyk                Display dependency tree as json which can be consumed by Snyk.
+This option overrides all other options.
       --graph-output OUTPUT_FORMAT
                             Print a dependency graph in the specified output format.
 Available are all formats supported by